nyan-matt/me/src/pages/work/classroom-network-digital-textbooks.md

 cardimage: /img/card-work-sketches-alt.jpg
 cardcolor: '#E2504D'
 summary: >
   This page includes various work I produced while a in a Product Strategy Role at Texas Instruments between 2010-2012.
-This is an extension of my prior work on the TI-Navigator Classroom Network for graphing calculators pivoting emphasis to tablet based apps and digital math textbooks paired with a teacher desktop software.
+This is an extension of my prior work on the TI-Navigator Classroom Network for graphing calculators; pivoting emphasis to tablet based apps and digital math textbooks paired with a teacher desktop software.
 roles: >
   Senior UX Designer, Product Strategy

-  In this role, part of my responsibilities included producing concepts for future products and services.
-These designs were exploring how networked digital textbooks and other formative assessment tools could be used in the emerging tablet market.
+  In this role, my responsibilities included producing concepts for future products and services.
+These designs explored how networked digital textbooks and other formative assessment tools could be used in the emerging tablet market.

 showcase2:
   height: 400